Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-During a Kimberley coast voyage, our Expedition team and guests commonly spot the famous Kimberley creatures such as the Saltwater Crocodile, the Eastern Osprey, and the Short-eared Rock Wallaby, along with a multitude of other birds, animals, and marine creatures.
-It is really an experience you’ll never forget to get up close to the Kimberley wildlife.
+During a Kimberley coast voyage, our Expedition team and guests commonly spot renown Kimberley creatures such as the Saltwater Crocodile, the Eastern Osprey, and the Short-eared Rock Wallaby; along with a multitude of other birds, animals, and marine creatures.
+It is really an awe-inspiring experience you’ll never forget, to get up close to the Kimberley wildlife.
 The photographic opportunities never end.

 The following list is just a summary of some of our favourite Kimberley wildlife, and features photography from our Expedition Team.

-The world largest living reptile species, saltwater crocodiles can grow up to 6 metres long and weigh up to a tonne.
-This magnificent creature is a vital part of the northern Eco-system.
+The world’s largest living reptile species, Estuarine Crocodiles (also known as saltwater crocodiles) can grow up to 6 metres long and weigh up to a tonne.
+This magnificent creature is a vital part of the northern eco-system.
 With their wide jaws, saltwater crocodiles have the strongest bite of any living animal, but they do not limit their diet to large prey.
-They will consume anything from small mammals, to ocean fish, to large prey such as goats, water buffalo and sharks.
-Preferring to hunt at night, they spend much of their time basking in the sun or cruising in the water.
+They will consume anything from small mammals and ocean fish, to large prey such as pigs, water buffalo and sharks.
+Preferring to hunt at night, they spend much of the day-time basking in the sun or cruising in the water.
 Saltwater crocodiles have been known to spend weeks at sea and travel extensively by riding ocean currents.
-Commonly spotted on our Kimberley Expeditions at Porosus Creek, Red Cone Creek, and Prince Regent River, these intimidating apex predators are a good reason not to swim in most coastal waterways in the Kimberley.
+Commonly spotted on our Kimberley expeditions at Porosus Creek, Red Cone Creek, and Prince Regent River, these intimidating apex predators are a good reason not to swim in most coastal waterways in the Kimberley.

 This large raptor reaches up to 180cm across the wings.
 It builds a large nest structure of sticks and driftwood, which is used year after year.
 The Osprey primarily eats fish, sighting prey from the air before plunging feet-first into the water.
 The top predator of the skies in the Kimberley, the Osprey is often seen along the Kimberley’s rocky coastal cliffs.
 In September, you might be lucky enough to see the chicks leaving the nest and taking first flight!

 This placid carpet shark rests during the day, piling together in sheltered areas.
 They hunt at night using suction to extract prey from inside crevices, particularly octopi and other invertebrates.
 It grows to a maximum length of 3.2 metres, and generally lives inshore along reefs, sand flats, or sea grass beds.
 Vulnerable in some areas to over-fishing, the Tawny Nurse Shark flourishes off the coast of the Kimberley.
-We spot them in Talbot Bay, where they throng the ship’s platform to receive a few fish from our Expedition Team.
+We spot them in Talbot Bay.

-These amazing, iridescent blue, fish have a unique way of escaping marine predators.
+These amazing, iridescent blue fish have a unique way of escaping marine predators.
 They can FLY!
-The speedy fish accelerate up to 40km underwater before breaking to the surface and extending “wings”.
+The speedy fish accelerate up to 40km underwater before breaking to the surface and extending ‘wings’.
 The wings of this 20cm long fish are in fact enlarged pectoral and pelvic fins.
-The Flying fish glide close to the waters surface and use the tail fin as a rudder, thrashing it in the water to “fly” faster.
+The flying fish glide close to the water’s surface and use the tail fin as a rudder, thrashing it in the water to ‘fly’ faster.
 This allows the flying fish to glide a hundred metres or more to escape predators below and the iridescent blue colour of their backs camouflages them from prey above.
-Although flying fish are common at sea, and some sailors tell stories of being woken up by flying fish striking the ship’s portholes, we rarely sight them as well as the below photograph captures.
+Although flying fish are common at sea (some sailors even tell stories of being woken up by flying fish striking the ship’s portholes!), it is rare to sight them in groups as seen in the photograph captured below.

 A species of baleen whale, the humpback feeds in polar waters and then makes its way to tropical waters to breed and give birth.
 Arriving in the Kimberley from June to September, the whales nurse their young in areas such as Camden Sound and can be found playing together in Sampson Inlet and other warm coastal marine locations throughout the Kimberley.

 Manta alfredi is known as the “bird of the sea” due to their two triangular-shaped pectoral fins that resemble the wings of a bird.
 While the Reef Manta Ray cannot actually fly they do enjoy leaping out of the water, which is thought to be a type of game or way to communicate.
-The Reef Manta Rays travel in large groups and regularly visit “cleaning stations” in the coral reefs, including the Kimberley’s Montgomery Reef, where small fish remove organisms from their skin.
+The Reef Manta Rays travel in large groups and regularly visit “cleaning stations” in the coral reefs, where small fish remove organisms from their skin.

 The second-largest raptor in Australia, these spectacular birds form permanent monogamous pairs and build large stick nests.
 A skilled hunter, it will attack prey up to the size of a swan.
 It is at home along coasts and major waterways, with fish forming half of its diet.
 Much of the White-bellied Sea Eagle’s behaviour remains poorly known.
 They can be spotted on our Kimberley cruise nesting or hunting, and are always a magnificent site.

 The bright red Flame Fiddler crab inhabits the Kimberley tidal shorelines and mangroves.
 The Flame Fiddler has long stick-like eyes that it uses to peer over the top of its burrow dug in the muddy banks.
-The females crabs have two claws the same size, but the male crab has one huge claw that it waves in the air as a warning to predators.
-It is an amazing sight to drift towards a silted river bank and see the shoreline alive with thousands of the crabs.
+The female crabs have two claws the same size, but the male crab has one huge claw that it waves in the air to attract females.
+It is an amazing sight to drift towards a silted river bank and see the shoreline alive with thousands of these crabs.